sequenceiq/blog-test/source/_posts/2014-10-20-cascading-on-tez.markdown

 ---
 layout: post
 title: "Cascading on Apache Tez"
-date: 2014-10-03 18:00:00 +0200
+date: 2014-10-20 18:00:00 +0200
 comments: true
 categories: [Cascading, Apache Tez]
 author: Oliver Szabo
 published: false
 ---

+## Introduction

 In one of our previous [posts](http://blog.sequenceiq.com/blog/2014/09/23/topn-on-apache-tez/) we show you how to do a TopK using the Apache Tez API.
-In this post we’d like to show how to do it using Cascading - running on Apache Tez.
+In this post we’d like to show how to do a similarly complex algorithm with Cascading - running on Apache Tez.
 At [SequenceIQ](http://sequenceiq.com) we use Cascading and Scalding to write most of our jobs (mostly running on MR2).
-For a while our big data pipeline API called [Banzai Pipeline](http://docs.banzai.apiary.io/) offers a unified API over different runtimes: MR2, Spark and Tez; recently Cascading has announced support for Apache Tez and we’d like to show you that by rewriting the TopK example.
+For a while our big data pipeline API called [Banzai Pipeline](http://docs.banzai.apiary.io/) offers a unified API over different runtimes: MR2, Spark and Tez; recently Cascading has announced support for Apache Tez and we’d like to show you that by writing a detailed example.

-## TopK Cascading Application
+## Cascading Application - GroupBy, Each, Every

 Cascading data flows are be constructed from Source taps (input), Sink taps(output) and Pipes.
 At first, we have to setup our properties for the Cascading flow.